proofit404/dependencies/docs/usage.md

 ```

-So, we are close to scream "It's alive!" and, if we're lucky enough, run out of
+We are close to scream "It's alive!" and, if we're lucky enough, run out of the
-the building.
+building.

 ```pycon